Energy Geopolitics in Russian Foreign Policy: Strategy, Security, and Global Influence Course

 Structure

-3. Gazprom and State-Controlled Energy Institutions
+3. Gazprom and State-Controlled Energy Institutions: Explores state energy actors.

-6. Nord Stream, TurkStream, and Transit Politics
+6. Nord Stream, TurkStream, and Transit Politics: Analyses pipeline strategies.

-10. Sanctions, Market Volatility, and Strategic Adaptation
+10. Sanctions, Market Volatility, and Adaptation: Assesses external pressures.

 Graduate Course (Master’s Level)